 This programmatic agency will have to bring more traffic to their client’s pages in the app stores and, ideally, drive installs to their mobile games.
 The ads will be shown in similar mobile apps to those potentially interested in playing hyper casual games.

-I'd recommend setting up advanced options for more precise targeting and better campaign results.
+We'd recommend setting up advanced options for more precise targeting, strategic planning, and better campaign results.
 Among these, GameWave Media might benefit from the store and game application category and, in some cases, device maker and hardware generation.

 The last step will be to add the creative of a chosen type, which you can either upload, select a pre-loaded one from the library, or use a 3rd-party tag to derive the creative from another platform.
 Now, assign the flight dates, and let’s get off the ground!